Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ## Is The Verification Complete?
+The test was carried out to verify only the functionality(behaviour) of the DUT.
+No verification on the timing analysis was done.
-Yes, the verification is complete for the state transition of the FSM.
+So, yes, the verification is complete for the state transition of the FSM.